 Because insurance coverage is difficult to obtain and waivers have long interest lists, many people are forced to pay out of pocket for their services.
 This causes financial strain that often forces families to choose between therapies.

-Solution: The Fort Worth Music Therapy Fund
+Fort Worth Music Therapy Fund

 Fort Worth Music Therapy Fund was founded to support individuals, families, and facilities so that they do not fall between these funding gaps.